d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForAdvancedUsers.md

    The one exception to this is MMD worlds which are supported by the `MMD Compatibility` setting.
 3. `SV_VertexID` & `SV_PrimitiveID` in shaders is not guaranteed to stay the same after optimization.
 Not ignoring this would require never merging any meshes/materials which would defeat the point of the optimizer.
    If one of your effects relies on stable vertex/primitive ids you have to put that mesh in the `Exclusions` list.
+4. Miss matched vertex attributes between meshes.
+This isn't breakage per se but it can increase mesh size.
+   For example if one of your meshes has 3 different uv sets but the others only have 1, then after getting merged the resulting mesh will have 3 uv sets.
+   The optimizer will copy the last existing uv set for the meshes that don't have as many into the extra slots to match shader behavior when querying non existing uv sets.

 ### Automatic exclusions
 If you are a prefab creator and one of your prefabs breaks due to any of the above reasons, contact me.
 I have an automatic exclusion system in place and we can work to either support the prefab outright or add detection for it.